-Earlier this year, when the Academy Award nominations were announced, fans were up in arms when the 78-year-old British director was left off the list for "The Martian," even though his film nabbed nominations for Best Picture and Best Actor.
-Many saw it as one of Ridley's last chances at Oscar gold.
+In 2016, when the Academy Award nominations were announced, fans were up in arms when the 82-year-old British director was left off the list for "The Martian," as many saw it as one of Ridley's last chances at Oscar gold.

 Robert Downey Jr.

 British actor Peter O'Toole, who died in 2013 at age 81, is one of the Oscars' biggest losers.
-The actor was nominated eight times in the Best Actor category but came up short every time.
+The actor was nominated eight times in the best actor category but came up short every time.
 Finally, in 2003, the Academy tried to make it right by awarding O'Toole an honorary Oscar, but he turned it down, writing, "I am still in the game and might win the lovely bugger outright.
 Would the Academy please defer the honor until I am 80?"
-He was finally convinced to accept, and after Meryl Streep handed him his trophy, he won laughs by saying, "Always a bridesmaid, never a bride my foot!
-I have my very own Oscar now to be with me ’til death do us part."

 Cary Grant is considered one of Hollywood's best known leading men, but he never won an Oscar.
 The star of "The Philadelphia Story," "North by Northwest" and "An Affair to Remember," he was nominated twice for Best Actor.
 Finally, after his retirement from film in 1966, Grant was awarded an honorary Oscar in 1970.
 He died in 1986 at age 82.